FHIR/sql-on-fhir-v2/input/pagecontent/index.md

 The output of many runners will have technology-specific schemas, such as database table definitions or schema for structured files like Parquet.
-This will be runner- and technology- specific, but runner implementaitons SHOULD offer a way to compute that schema from a ViewDefinition when applicable.
+This will be runner- and technology- specific, but runner implementations SHOULD offer a way to compute that schema from a ViewDefinition when applicable.

 For example, a runner that produces a table in a database system could return